5 Techniques to Keep Sales High After the Holiday Spike

 While you’ve already made your profit from the sale of the gift card, having the customer come to your store to use it keeps them happy and engaged with your site and (hopefully) well on their way towards becoming a repeat customer, something that every store wants more of.

 Another problem you may run into during the post-holiday season is that your customers have been shopping with you all season long.
-They know what products you have to offer, and they bought what they wanted earlier in the year.
+They know what products you have to offer and already bought what they wanted during the holiday rush.
 Solve that problem by launching a new product or product line!

-People are also in the perfect mindset to purchase new items around the time of the new year, so be sure to maximize your sales by timing your product launch in January!
+The new year is synonymous with a new start and with it comes the mindset to purchase new items that will help you achieve your goals or resolutions.
+Be sure to maximize your sales by timing your product launch in January!
 Consider coupling your launch with a slight discount in order to inspire people to shop.
 Consider limiting the time of the sale as well in order to create a sense of urgency.

-Craft smart social media posts that highlight that value and that will hopefully inspire your audience to shop with you.
 The holidays may have been all about focusing on others, but now the new year is about being a little selfish and focusing on yourself and starting the year off right.
-Make sure your campaigns reflect that!
+Make sure your campaigns and product releases reflect that!

 5. Retarget Your Customers

 So, what’s the reason?
-It could be something we mentioned earlier, such as announcing a new product or the start of a sale, or better yet, we recommend something a bit more personalized, like mentioning their rewards points (like we discussed earlier!)
+Keep in mind everything we mentioned earlier!
+It could be something targeting your entire audience, such as announcing a new product, or better yet, we recommend segmenting your subscribers and sending something a bit more personalized, like mentioning rewards points or recommending products based on how your subscribers shopped over the holidays.

 In addition to web push, be sure to retarget your audience in other ways as well!
 You likely gained a lot of new email addresses over the busy shopping season- consider retargeting those new shoppers with a specific email campaign that encourages them to keep exploring your products.
-Or, retarget via social media and capitalize on all the extra free time people have this time of year.
-They’re likely spending some of that time scrolling social media- why not try and retarget them with an ad?
+Or, you can always retarget via social media, and even consider making it easy for them to complete their purchase all on social by getting started with things like your Facebook Store or Shopping On Instagram.

 Here’s a quick bonus tip that doesn’t directly impact your sales, but that’s important to consider.
 Of course you don’t want returns to your store, but they are bound to happen.
 Making it easy for your customers to return any unwanted items gives them a positive experience with your brand.
 They may not have wanted the item they are returning, but that doesn’t mean they don’t want to shop from your store.
 A positive return experience gives them more incentive to shop with you again in the future.